d3gh3tpr0/Hybird-Project/README.md

 3. token
     - jwt_token.go  : file code for all funtion solving jwt token
     - payload.go    : file code for all function solving payload
+4. docs         : folder where developers generate swagger documentation
-4. main.go      : file code for connecting to database and start server
+5. main.go      : file code for connecting to database and start server
-5. Makefile     : file saving all command(CLI) during coding development
+6. Makefile     : file saving all command(CLI) during coding development
-6. config.env   : file saving all environment variables and symetric key for encrypting and decrypting password, link for connecting to database, server address, duration of token ...
+7. config.env   : file saving all environment variables and symetric key for encrypting and decrypting password, link for connecting to database, server address, duration of token ...

+#### **Description about function** ####

+1. Login: code will write in api/user.go
+2. GetUserInfo: code will write in api/user.go (send request with jwt token which all function in token/*.go)